Kemper Freeman: Freeman family

 Kemper Freeman Jr. is a third-generation resident of Bellevue, Washington.
 His grandfather, Miller Freeman, was active in state politics and public affairs, including promoting the development of a bridge connecting Seattle, Mercer Island, and Bellevue, and acting as a driving force in anti-Japanese discrimination, agitating for what he called a "white man's Pacific coast".
 Beginning in 1907, Miller Freeman was a prominent voice calling for the segregation or deportation of Japanese immigrants, whom he saw as a threat to white prosperity.
 He founded the Anti-Japanese League of Washington in 1916 and was a vocal proponent for the state's 1921 alien land laws, the 1924 Immigration Act, and the 1942 incarceration of American citizens of Japanese ancestry in concentration camps during World War II.

 Freeman Jr.'s father, Frederick Kemper Freeman Sr., led the development of what is now Bellevue Square, which opened in 1946.
 He also was involved in building Bellevue's first hospital, Overlake Hospital Medical Center.
 Kemper Freeman Jr. was born on October 23, 1941.
 He married Betty Austin in 1965 and has two daughters, Amy Schreck and Suzanne McQuaid.

 Career

-In 1973, Freeman Jr. was appointed to a vacant seat in the Washington State House of Representatives as a Republican representing the 48th district.
+In 1973, Freeman Jr. was appointed to a vacant seat in the Washington State House of Representatives as a Democratic representing the 48th district.
 After serving for three years, he resigned from the seat to focus on his business in building and development.
 He then began working full-time on the expansion and enclosure of Bellevue Square with his father, which re-opened in 1981.
 In early-1980, Freeman Jr. founded the Kemper Development Company, which has overseen the continued expansion of Bellevue Square as well as development of: